HactarCE/Nomic-Rules/README.md

 ## Polls

-A Poll is a means of gathering the opinions of Players on an issue.
-Players may conduct a Poll by providing any necessary detail and posing a question in the #polls game channel.
+A poll is a means of gathering the opinions of players on an issue.
+Players may conduct a poll by providing any necessary detail and posing a question in the #polls game channel.

 Players may vote in favor of a poll by reacting to the poll with a "Thumbs Up" (:thumbsup:).

 Players may vote against a poll by reacting to the poll with a "Thumbs Down" (:thumbsdown:).

-Players may use any reaction they wish to respond to a Poll.
+Players may use any reaction they wish to respond to a poll.
 The player conducting the poll may interpret other reactions to the poll as they see fit.

 ## Proposals